Therealchainman/archive-cp/atcoder/beginner308.md

 ### Solution 1: sorting fractions + custom comparator + fraction class + math

+Let us first design a function that compares the success rates of two people.
+Here, it is discouraged to compare h / (h + t) using a floating-point number type, due to potential computational errors.
+In fact, some test cases are prepared to hack the solutions that compares values using std::double.

 ```py
 # comparator for fractions
 class Fraction: